 The Food and Beverage Growth Plan: Melbourne’s North (2014), a report aiming to increase productivity, competitiveness, collaboration and drive innovation in this key manufacturing sector, was launched by the Hon Lily D’Ambrosio MP, Minister for Industry, in April 2015.
 The plan identifies the potential to grow the food and beverage sector in Melbourne’s North by an extra 7000 jobs and increase turnover from $2.6 billion to $5 billion over 10 years, if all recommendations are adopted.

 The Melbourne’s North Food Group was established in February 2018.
-Funding was provided by the Victorian Government Department of Economic Development, Jobs, Transport and Resources and project partners.
+Business network facilitator and economic development non-profit, NORTH Link, was selected to manage the group.
+Funding was provided by the Victorian Government Department of Economic Development, Jobs, Transport and Resources and project partners from across Melbourne’s north.